efeelize/eng/kaiyan/invest/manage_money.md

 > 3)student debt.So the government gave me money so I could study in university, now I have to pay them back.with a decent interest rate.it's a low interest rate.
 So this is a huge problem in the USA right now, Canada is a little bit safer.We have kind of government subsidized debts, student loans, But in the USA, it's the largest portion of student debt, because the interest rates are really high.the whole problem with this is when you are just trying to pay your bills, and you're not making that much more money or disposable income, you can't really put any money aside for your future.

 > 4)Disposable income or money that I make that I can use for something different.For play time, yes.
 So the students, they graduate, they have to pay the money, but they can't.
 They're stuck.so there's no hope in planning for your future.
 It's living in the here and now you're just surviving.

+# 12.mortgage /'mɔrɡɪdʒ/ [n.按揭] & payments [n.付款] & add up (to) [phr.累积]
+> 1）mortgage is a special kind of loan from the bank,and it's really only for a house,we don't use it for school,it really is only for that house,the day you take out a mortgage, it may be a happy day, but you have a long road ahead of paying down that mortgage.the day you take out a mortgage, it may be a happy day, but you have a long road ahead of paying down that mortgage.

+> 2)So "add up" is just when you want to calculate the total of something.We use this a lot at the restaurant.
+When we're looking at the bill, what do our meals add up to?Exactly.
+In fact, I mean you could even get rid of the "to".You could just say like something adds up, like "Oh, all of those coffees every day."

+# 13.fintech [n.金融科技] & bitcoin & angel financing & Wechat wallet & Alipay
+> 1)financial technology,so tech companies basically.Fintech is the one you want to remember if you're interested in exploring the new ways of investing.New technologies.
+And the great thing is, with these you can often invest on your mobile phone, it's very very convenient.

+> 2)any kind of technology used for finance or financial purposes like peer-to-peer lending, or P2P lending.
+Bitcoins, a big one. maybe even sometimes, angel financing, you're coming to play here.

+> 3)bitcoin:it's basically online money,It's like an open source, it's independent, not owned by anyone.
+It's just like a new form of money, it's all on the internet.so there's actually Bitcoin machine, so I put in my bank card or cash, and I get a Bitcoin but I just got a piece of paper that says: "I have a Bitcoin."So there's no physical money in my hands, it's all online.

 # IV.grammar
 # 1.comes down to